Fabcli/classe-1914/README.md

 	make install

-Choose the 1.3.15 angular version (The migration to the new version 1.4 is on fire)
+Choose the 1.4.0 angular version (The latest one)

 When this dependancies are installed, you can compile the application (and lanch a dev server to test the compilation ! )